MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-cloud-witness.md

 5. Built-in Cloud Witness resource type.

 ![Diagram illustrating a multi-site stretched cluster with Cloud Witness as a quorum witness](media/Deploy-a-Cloud-Witness-for-a-Failover-Cluster/CloudWitness_2.png)
-**Figure 2: Multi-site stretched clusters with Cloud Witness as a quorum witness**
+**Multi-site stretched clusters with Cloud Witness as a quorum witness**

-As shown in figure 2, there is no third separate site that is required.
+As shown in the preceding figure, there is no third separate site that is required.
 Cloud Witness, like any other quorum witness, gets a vote and can participate in quorum calculations.

 ## <a name="CloudWitnessSupportedScenarios"></a>Cloud Witness: Supported scenarios for single witness type

 If you have a Failover Cluster deployment, where all nodes can reach the internet (by extension of Azure), it is recommended that you configure a Cloud Witness as your quorum witness resource.

 Some of the scenarios that are supported use of Cloud Witness as a quorum witness are as follows:
-- Disaster recovery stretched multi-site clusters (see figure 2).
+- Disaster recovery stretched multi-site clusters (see preceding figure).
 - Failover Clusters without shared storage (SQL Always On etc.).
 - Failover Clusters running inside Guest OS hosted in Microsoft Azure Virtual Machine Role (or any other public cloud).
 - Failover Clusters running inside Guest OS of Virtual Machines hosted in private clouds.